 Sean Connery was too tall to slot in the fixed-roof model.

 A full checklist of replica elements shall be launched Aug.
 1, and Toyota will start taking orders from that date.
 Elements shall be accessible by means of dealerships, however will solely be offered to 2000GT house owners to forestall reselling.
 The variety of elements per automotive will even be restricted, in line with Toyota.

 Toyota beforehand launched

 propeller shaft, door handles, gas sender gauge, weatherstrips and entrance

 emblems for the third-generation A70 Supra, and the headlights, door handles,

-and a brake booster for the fourth-generation A80 model.
-Other parts for both
+and a brake booster for the fourth-generation A80 mannequin.
+Different elements for each

-automaker remaking parts for a fan-favorite sports car.
+automaker remaking elements for a fan-favorite sports activities automotive.
 Honda plans to make